• Get Inspired

 There’s no polite way to say it: our roofers were lazy.
 Not catastrophically bad, just complacent.
 They assumed the height of the house would protect them from scrutiny.
 They weren’t prepared for homeowners with a camera, a daily checklist, and the preparedness to call an expert if needed.

-We caught small things: uneven edges, inconsistent spacing, rushed detailing around the dormers.
-And we flagged them all.
+I caught small things: uneven edges, inconsistent spacing, rushed detailing around the dormers.
+And I flagged them all.
 Calmly, professionally and persistently.

 And on the final day, we stood in front of the house with a bottle of wine and some chocolates, trying to wrap things up graciously.
 They smiled back, all wide-eyed sincerity, and said: “Wir haben das Maximum für euch rausgeholt.”